watson-developer-cloud/discovery-components/README.md

 ## About

 This is a repository created and maintained by the IBM Watson Discovery UI team.
 It contains a collection of components, to be used by internal and external applications to query [Watson Discovery](https://www.ibm.com/products/watson-discovery) projects.
+For a quick look at the available components, take a look at them in [Storybook](https://watson-developer-cloud.github.io/discovery-components/storybook/)

 ## Quick Links